 There are 50 million money decisions to make on a trip.
-I (Bethany) remember all the money fights my parents had on our vacations, growing up.
-Ruined the whole darn day sometimes.
+I (Megan) remember all the money fights my parents had on our vacations, growing up.
+Sometimes, it even ruined the whole day.
 Use your vacation as a moment to show your kids how to talk through money decisions.

-Be ready for some spur of the moment adventure……kids need to see this modeled too so be sure to leave some wiggle room in your budget for that too!
+Be ready for some spur of the moment adventure – kids need to see this modeled, too.
+So be sure to leave some wiggle room in your budget for the last minute ideas!

-So ladies and gents…plan, give them a say in it and don’t forget…stick to your guns.t will pay off…we promise.
+So ladies and gents…plan, give them a say in it and don’t forget…stick to your guns.
+It will pay off – we promise.

-We know, we know what you’re thinkin’, they’re kids, and they still have a long time before they will have to make any “MAJOR” money decisions on their own!
+We know what you’re thinking, “they’re just kids, and they still have a long time before they will have to make any “MAJOR” money decisions on their own!”

-Here’s the thing.. start teaching them the importance of budgeting their money while they are young then chances are they will be more intentional with their money when they are out of your house.
+Here’s the thing.. if you start teaching them the importance of budgeting their money while they are young, then the chances are, they will be more intentional with their money when they are out of your house.

 One last tip – consider it a bonus!